lzz-z/MCCE_Anonymous/README.md

 └── test.ipynb <br>

 ### Running the experiments
-  - `python main.py --config config/base.yaml`: You only need to config the YAML file to change the settings and goals.
+  - `python main.py --config base.yaml`: You only need to config the YAML file to change the settings and goals, path is relative path under config/
-  - `python main.py --config config/base.yaml --resume`: to automatically resume from last saved .pkl file
+  - `python main.py --config base.yaml --resume`: to automatically resume from last saved .pkl file

 ### Description of Files and Directories